Skip to main content

 “Here?”

 “Yes, why not?”
 Jalal stood up to address the table.
 Everyone except Ajabdeh stopped eating and stared at him.
-Dheer stared at Ajabdeh savouring a croissant with both hands.
+Dheer stared at Ajabdeh, savouring a croissant with both hands.
 Seeing her glare, Heer nudged to stop Ajabdeh with a frowning “What?” that made everyone stare at her.

-“Khan Baba will like to say something.”
+“Khan Baba would like to say something.”

-Jalal shared a quick glance with Ruqaiya who seemed to have moist eyes, and Pratap stared at Ajabdeh smiling in admiration at the old man.
+Jalal shared a quick glance with Ruqaiya, who seemed to have moist eyes, and Pratap stared at Ajabdeh, smiling in admiration at the old man.

 “ So welcome to the family, Rukaiya, Ajabdeh, Heer, hope you can make men out of our boys!”
-Rukaiya in her spur of emotions hugged Khan Baba as everyone smiled and clapped.
+Rukaiya, in her spur of emotions, hugged Khan Baba as everyone smiled and clapped.

 “What?”
-She frowned confused.
+She frowned, confused.

 “And since this was so beautiful, I want someone else to make a speech as well for us.
 Someone who knows us both so well.”
 Jalal smiled.
 Pratap frowned with an “O hello?” as Jalal said “Ajabdeh?”